mtx26/Changelog-generator/README.md

-# changelog_generator
+# Changelog Generator
+## Description:
-Here’s a shorter version of the description:  Changelog Generator is a Python tool that uses the Modrinth API to generate changelogs.
-It identifies and lists changes between two versions, providing a clear overview of updates.
-This project aims to simplify changelog creation and serves as a learning opportunity for its developer.
+Changelog Generator is a Python tool designed to automatically generate changelogs using data from Modrinth.
+It identifies and compiles the changes made between two specific versions of a project.

+Features:

+Data Source: Integration with the Modrinth API.
+Output: A clear and detailed changelog in English.
+Main Purpose: To simplify version documentation for developers and users alike.
+Why this project?
+Built as a learning opportunity and to streamline changelog creation for both personal and professional use.